jianfeiZhao/-API-/README.md

 open .ipynb file to see instructions of getting the data and compute the shortest path.

-run test1.py to get the result.
+run test1.py to directly get the result.